Easyyou2/Easyyou2/README.md

-- 👋 Hi, I’m @Easyyou2
+- 👋 Hi, my name is Jason Lin, or @Easyyou2
-- 👀 I’m currently a second-year data science student at Simon Fraser University
+- 👀 I’m currently a second-year data science student at Simon Fraser University.
+Im passionate in all this data science - in particular, machine learning and data visualization.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning R, SQL, and python.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 Easyyou2/Easyyou2 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.